 A car accident lawyer can assess the role that excess speed played in the crash and hold the at-fault driver accountable for your injuries.
 Contact The Flood Law Firm for free to start proving your claim.

 Speeding doesn’t just include driving over the speed limit.
 It also includes other behavior, such as driving too fast for current road conditions.
 For example, bad weather accidents may occur if drivers speed when it is raining or if there is ice on the road.
 Driving too fast for conditions also includes excess speed in heavy traffic and in construction zones.
-Other dangerous forms of speeding include racing and other displays of speed.
+Other dangerous forms of speeding include street racing and “showing off.”

 Besides potential tickets and criminal consequences, speeding can create hazards and dangers for passengers, other drivers, and pedestrians, including:

-One of the most alarming aspects of speeding is the increased stopping time.
+It takes longer for a speeding car to stop.
 An average vehicle traveling at 30 mph will need about 110 feet to come to a complete stop.
-In comparison, a car moving at 60 mph will need over 300 feet to stop – this is almost the entire length of a football field!
+In comparison, a car moving at 60 mph will need over 300 feet to stop.
+This is almost the entire length of a football field!

 Additional dangerous behaviors behind the wheel can exacerbate the accident risks posed by speeding.
 For example, rear-end collisions commonly occur when a driver follows another vehicle too closely while speeding.
 In addition, pedestrian accidents are more likely when drivers speed in areas with a high volume of foot traffic.